Growth Metrics

 Analog Devices (ADI) Non-Current Assets (2016 - 2026)

-Analog Devices' Non-Current Assets history spans 18 years, with the latest figure at $40.4 billion for Q1 2026.
+Analog Devices (ADI) has disclosed Non-Current Assets for 18 consecutive years, with $40.4 billion as the latest value for Q1 2026.